96Leaf/NeverPunchingTrees/README.md

 However, you can find a way to get started with this mod alone.

 The features of this mod are managed by tags.
-- Blocks that can still be broken by hand have the tag "neverpunchingtrees:breakable".
+- Blocks that can still be broken by hand have the tag "_neverpunchingtrees:breakable_".
-- Items that are considered tools have the tag "neverpunchingtrees:canbreak".
+- Items that are considered tools have the tag "_neverpunchingtrees:canbreak_".

 To add/remove thease blocks/items of tags, you can use **datapacks**.
 Alternatively, use mods that supports tag editing, such as [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs).

 The config file contains several settings, such as “Require preferred tool”.
-To change the settings, you can either edit the file directly or use [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) to adjust them in-game.
+To change the settings, you can either edit the file directly or use [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) mod to adjust them in-game.